Home Inspection Frequently Asked Questions

 Our water test kit was specifically designed to test for the most common contaminants found in well water, including: iron, copper, lead, bacteria, pesticides, nitrates, nitrites, chlorine, pH and hardness.

 Q. Can you describe the difference between a Limited Mold Inspection and a Complete Mold Inspection?

 Both are performed by an IAC2-certified mold inspector following the IAC2 Mold Inspection Standards of Practice.

 A Limited Mold Inspection includes a non-invasive, visual examination of the readily accessible, visible, and installed systems and components of only a specific room or area.
 At least two air samples (indoor and outdoor); and possibly one surface sampling at an area of concern.

 A Complete Mold Inspection includes a non-invasive, visual examination of the readily accessible, visible, and installed systems and components of the whole building, including moisture, temperature and humidity measurements.
-At least three air samples (one indoor and two outdoor); and possibly one surface sampling at an area of concern.
+At least two air samples (indoor and outdoor); and possibly one surface sampling at an area of concern.

 Q. Are you a full-time inspector?